-Pottery Barn doesn’t have to break the bank.
-In fact, when you use this strategy you can get Pottery Barn items for up to 70% off!
+Who doesn’t love shopping the Pottery Barn.
+Thanks to my store hacks, a trip to PB doesn’t have to break the bank.
+In fact, when you use my money-saving tips you can get Pottery Barn items for up to 70% off!

 And by “occasion” I mean: “I need to buy a bunch of stuff for my summer party and I want to get 10% off.”
 For real.